 Deposit and guarantor

-As a condition of letting accommodation to students, most private landlords ask for a deposit and require a third party to act as a guarantor for rent payments.
+As a condition of letting accommodations to students, most private landlords ask for a deposit and require a third party to act as a guarantor for rent payments.

 A guarantor is someone - usually a parent or close relative - who agrees to pay for your rent if you don't pay it.
 The guarantee agreement between the guarantor and the landlord must be in writing.
 In the case of joint tenancies shared by several students, it's common for the guarantee to apply to all of the rent.

-As for the deposit, under an AST, it must be protected in a government-approved scheme, which ensures you’ll get your money back at the end of the tenancy.
+As for the deposit, under an AST, it must be protected in a Government-approved scheme, which ensures you’ll get your money back at the end of the tenancy.
+Your landlord must also provide you with certain prescribed information related to your deposit within 30 days of receiving it.
 For more information about deposits, read Deposit protection schemes.